weynechen/try-rs/README.md

     ```bash
     try set
     ```
-    This opens a TUI listing your workspace history.
-Selecting one will update your `TRY_PATH`.
+    This opens a TUI listing your workspace history, with the **current working directory prioritized at the top**.
+    Selecting a workspace will:
+    - Update your `TRY_PATH` environment variable
+    - Change to the selected directory (`cd`)
+    - Save it to your workspace history

 ## Configuration